-Digital: The input is configured to read the state of a digital input.
-The input can be configured for either an active high input (switch is connected to a +V signal when ON) or an active low input (switch is connected to a GND signal when ON) using the "DIN Active Level" setpoint.
+Digital (High): The input is configured to read the state of an active high digital input.
+(Switch is connected to a +V signal when ON.)
 The ECU will interpret the offset as a state (OFF=0 or ON=1) and the resolution setpoint as state/bit, when sending the message.
 Error detection setpoints are not used, since error detection is not possible in this mode.

-1.5.
-Description of Proportional Outputs
+1.4.
+Description of Analog Outputs